Best Time to Go to Aruba: When is Hurricane Season?

 Average Rainfall by Month

 Rain is not normally a factor in Aruba because the island is arid and averages only 16 inches a year.
-Rainfall reaches more than three inches in October through December, but the totals are still low compared to the rest of the region.
+Rainfall reaches more than three inches in October through December, but the totals are still low compared to the rest of the Caribbean.